doctorfree/nvim-lazyman/README.md

 ### Lazyman configuration

-The `lazyman/Lazyman` Neovim configuration includes a top-level configuration file, `~/.config/lazyman/Lazyman/lua/configuration.lua`.
-This file can be use to enable, disable, and configure `lazyman/Lazyman` components.
+The `nvim-Lazyman` Neovim configuration includes a top-level configuration file, `~/.config/nvim-Lazyman/lua/configuration.lua`.
+This file can be use to enable, disable, and configure `nvim-Lazyman` components.
 For example, here is where you would configure whether `neo-tree` or `nvim-tree` is enabled as a file explorer.
 Or, disable the tabline, disable the statusline, set the colorscheme, theme, and theme style.
-The `configuration.lua` file is intended to serve as a quick and easy way to re-configure the `lazyman/Lazyman` Neovim configuration but you can still dig down into the `options.lua`, `keymaps.lua`, `autocmds.lua` and more.
+The `configuration.lua` file is intended to serve as a quick and easy way to re-configure the `nvim-Lazyman` Neovim configuration but you can still dig down into the `options.lua`, `keymaps.lua`, `autocmds.lua` and more.

 #### Configuration sections